TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.Challenger720/README.md

 }
 ```

 - User is presented a main menu and asked to type in a number to do a list of actions.
-- User can choose to insert / delete / update study hours, view the record or quit the app.
+- User can choose to insert, delete, update study hour, view record or quit app.
 - If user enters an invalid input, they are ask to enter a valid number again.